The Whisky Glass

 But let’s talk facts.

-A Glencairn glass, in all its style and beauty, holds just the right amount of liquid in its main body to allow the whisky’s many subtle (and perhaps not-so-subtle) aromas to condense in its narrower neck, and then expose themselves to the helm of the glass.
+A Glencairn glass, in all its style and beauty, holds just the right amount of liquid in its main body to allow the whisky’s many subtle (and perhaps not-so-subtle) aromas to condense in its narrower neck, and then expose themselves to the helm of the glass. which allows the drinker to fully appreciate them.

-This narrow neck is an aperture small enough to capture a majority of the whisky’s ‘volatiles’ (those gloriously aromatic gases it emits), spacious enough to allow you a good sip, and also just big enough to fit one’s nozzle in about it.
+The tapered neck is an aperture small enough to capture a majority of the whisky’s ‘volatiles’ (those gloriously aromatic gases it emits), spacious enough to allow you a good sip, and also just big enough to fit one’s nozzle in about it.
 An expert piece of design, if ever there was one.

 Now, I’m sure some of you will be reading this and calling foul.
-So let’s study the stylings of the tumbler.
+So, let’s study the stylings of the tumbler.
 If you’ve seen any American movie or TV show, you’ll have noticed the brooding and stoic male protagonist is always served his Scotch in a tumbler.
 But the problem here lies in both the shape and the thickness of its base.

 Where some prefer to drink their whisky with a touch of ice, the connoisseurs among us prefer to heat their whisky, gently releasing subtleties unbeknown to the average drinker.
 The tumbler, however, has a thick base which makes it more difficult to heat things up using the palm of your hand.
 The width of these glasses also means that the aromas cannot accumulate, the open space allowing for both scent and flavour to dissipate more easily – usually before you’ve had chance to appreciate them in appropriately leisurely style.